FZJ-INM1-BDA/siibra-python/docs/api.rst

      - Replace the active siibra configuration with a selected configuration source.
    * - :func:`siibra.extend_configuration`
      - Add a configuration source on top of the active default configuration.
+   * - :data:`siibra.vocabularies`
+     - Access controlled vocabularies used by siibra configuration and metadata.
    * - :data:`siibra.QUIET`
      - Reduce siibra's runtime output.
    * - :data:`siibra.VERBOSE`
      - Increase siibra's runtime output.
-   * - :data:`siibra.vocabularies`
-     - Access controlled vocabularies used by siibra configuration and metadata.
    * - :func:`siibra.warm_cache`
-     - Pre-fetch selected resources into the local cache.
+     - Pre-instantiate or fetch selected resources into the local cache.
    * - :func:`siibra.set_cache_size`
      - Set the maximum size of the local siibra cache.
    * - :func:`siibra.from_json`